-Before I introduce the Volume MACD, let’s take a minute to review what the MACD is and how it works.
+Before I introduce this indicator, let’s take a minute to review what the MACD is and how it works.
 The MACD is a multipurpose study that shows changes in direction, strength, momentum and duration of a trend in price.
 This new MACD does all of that but with volume!

 For the trader who relies on confirmation trading signals, a MACD crossover of the Zero Line is considered a primary signal that the trend has officially changed.
 The MACD is considered a Trend Following indicator because it’s an indicator that looks backwards and confirms a trend already in motion.

 Another issue some traders have the MACD is not offering overbought and oversold signals.
 This occurs because is the MACD is unbounded.
-Hence why I've developed the Volume MACD indicator.
+Hence why I’ve developed this indicator.

 A Bullish Crossover (Buy signal) is given when the Value Line crosses above the Avg Line.
 A Bearish Crossover (Sell Signal) is given when the Value Line crosses below the Avg Line.
 These events are taken as signals that the trend is accelerating in the direction of the crossover.
 Make sure to keep an eye on this when trading low float stocks.